We have 10 local walks taking place this year in parks across the UK - so round up your loved ones, pick your nearest event and sign up now!

 You’ll be able to purchase additional t-shirts through our online shop as well as any kids t-shirts you need.
 As soon as the shop is ready, we’ll send you the link.

 Yes there is, The Bournemouth Hospital Charity have been organising a March for Men every year since 2014 with the money raised going towards funding innovative new equipment to improve care for their men's health patients.
-To sign up for this event please visit the Bournemouth Hospital Charity's website.

 It's important to be prepared.
 So we’ve put together a list of essential items to make sure you’re ready for any eventuality.